Affine Deligne-Lusztig varieties associated to additive affine Weyl group elements

-Now suppose that for every $s \in S_w$, the element $y_s$ which results from applying Proposition \ref{T:swsprop} is not of Reuman type.
-In Case (1) of Proposition \ref{T:swsprop}, the element $w' = sw$ satisfies $\supp(w') = S$, since $\ell(sws) = \ell(w)-2$, which means that $y_s$ is of Reuman type in this case.
+Now suppose that for every $s \in S_w$, the element $y_s$ which results from applying Proposition \ref{T:swsprop} is not full.
+In Case (1) of Proposition \ref{T:swsprop}, the element $w' = sw$ satisfies $\supp(w') = S$, since $\ell(sws) = \ell(w)-2$, which means that $y_s$ is full in this case.
 Similarly, in Case (2a) and Case (3a), the element $w' = sws$ again has full support.
-Hence, if $y_s$ is never of Reuman type, this means that only Cases (2b) or (3b) of Proposition \ref{T:swsprop} apply to $x$.
+Hence, if $y_s$ is never full, this means that only Cases (2b) or (3b) of Proposition \ref{T:swsprop} apply to $x$.
 In particular, for any $s \in S_w$, we have either $\supp(sw) \neq S$ or $\supp(ws) \neq S$.
 In this situation, we see that for every $s \in D_L(w)$ we have either $s \notin \supp(sw)$ or $sw=ws$, and for every $s \in D_R(w)$ we have either $s \notin \supp(ws)$ or $sw=ws$.
 Proposition \ref{T:w0orCoxeter} then applies to say that $w$ is Coxeter, in which case $x$ is elliptic, yielding a contradiction.
-Therefore, there exists an element $s \in S_w$ such that the resulting $y_s$ is again Reuman type, satisfying property (3).
+Therefore, there exists an element $s \in S_w$ such that the resulting $y_s$ is again full, satisfying property (3).